 Sarah is originally from Florida, and has lived many places before settling down in beautiful Colorado.
 Since she was a little girl her love and passion has been horses.
-Sarah has competed in the sport of show jumping nationally and internationally winning many top national awards.
+Sarah has competed in the sport of show jumping nationally and internationally since she was 8 years old winning many top national awards.

 Real life has slowed her down some with a 20-month-old daughter and a husband of four years.
 Sarah and her family live on a farm with four horses, four donkeys, three dogs, and too many cats to count.
 You can say she loves animals!